kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 the bright green Dynafit Winter Guide boots.
 The first thing I noticed, with surprise, was that the new skis, were lighter than my telemark setup.
-The Fischer skis are very light, but the hunk of metal that is the 7TM binding pretty much ways more than the entire ski!
+The Fischer skis are very light, but the hunk of metal that is the 7TM binding pretty much weighs more than the entire ski!

 Being only the second pair of skis that I have owned, or used for a significant amount of time, I don't really feel qualified to pass